Apollys/TheLibraryOfLife/principles__ray_dalio.md

 <br/>

-> Never say anything about someone that you wouldnl't say to them directly and don't try people without accusing them to their faces.
+> Never say anything about someone that you wouldn't say to them directly and don't try people without accusing them to their faces.
 >
 > [327]